whitebox-co/walmart-marketplace-api/README.md

 ```

 [MP_MAINTENANCE_SPEC_4.3.json](./docs/item-schemas/MP_MAINTENANCE_SPEC_4.3.json) will fail to generate as
 is not a complete schema.
 It is missing at the end of the file.
-Complain to walmart!
+Complain to Walmart!

 ### Inventory Model Generation